spring-projects/spring-integration-aws/README.md

 ## Spring Integration's extensions to AWS

-The current project version is `2.5.x` and it requires minimum Java `8` and Spring Integration `5.5.x`.
+The current project version is `3.0.x` and it requires minimum Java `17` and Spring Integration `6.1.x` & Spring Cloud AWS `3.0.x`.
-Can be used with Spring Cloud `2020.0.x` Spring Cloud AWS `2.3.x`.
+This version is also fully based on AWS Java SDK v2.
+Therefore, it has a lot of breaking changes since the previous version, for example an XML configuration support was fully removed.

 This guide intends to explain briefly the various adapters available for [Amazon Web Services][] such as:

-* **Amazon Simple Email Service (SES)**
 * **Amazon Simple Storage Service (S3)**
 * **Amazon Simple Queue Service (SQS)**
 * **Amazon Simple Notification Service (SNS)**
 * **Amazon DynamoDB**

-Sample XML Namespace configurations for each adapter as well as sample code snippets are provided wherever necessary.
-Of the above libraries, *SES* and *SNS* provide outbound adapters only.
-All other services have inbound and outbound adapters.
-The *SQS* inbound adapter is capable of receiving notifications sent out from *SNS* where the topic is an *SQS* Queue.
+* **Amazon Kinesis**

 ## Contributing